Matt Gaetz: Gun policy

-Former National Rifle Association president Marion Hammer called Gaetz "one of the most pro-gun members to have ever served in the Florida Legislature."
+Former National Rifle Association president Marion Hammer called Gaetz "one of the most pro-gun members to have ever served in the Florida Legislature".
 Gaetz is a lifetime member of the NRA, and has an A+ rating from it.
 When Gaetz served in the Florida House of Representatives, he led an unsuccessful effort to allow Floridians with concealed-weapons permits to carry those weapons openly in public.
-In lobbying for the bill, he said that the open carry of weapons was a right "granted not by government but by God."
+In lobbying for the bill, he said that the open carry of weapons was a right "granted not by government but by God".
 Gaetz supports Florida's stand-your-ground law and supported legislation that strengthened it against legal challenges.
 He also supports concealed carry reciprocity.

 During a May 2021 "America First" rally with Marjorie Taylor Greene, Gaetz told an audience: "We have a Second Amendment in this country, and I think we have an obligation to use it!"
-He then said this meant allowing Americans "the ability to maintain an armed rebellion against the government if that becomes necessary."
+He then said this meant allowing Americans "the ability to maintain an armed rebellion against the government if that becomes necessary".
 Immediately before his remarks on the Second Amendment, Gaetz criticized Big Tech companies for trying to "suppress us, discourage us", saying, "Silicon Valley can't cancel this movement, or this rally, or this congressman".
-As a result, Gaetz was accused of inciting violence against Silicon Valley employees, which he denied.
+As a result, politicians including Ted Lieu accused Gaetz of inciting violence against Silicon Valley employees, which Gaetz denied.

 Health care

-In October 2017, Gaetz claimed that the Medicaid expansion permitted by the Affordable Care Act fueled the opioid crisis.
+In October 2017, Gaetz argued that the Medicaid expansion permitted by the Affordable Care Act fueled the opioid crisis.
 PolitiFact rated the claim "mostly false", noting that "experts were universal in saying that the evidence that Medicaid expansion is somehow fueling the opioid crisis doesn't exist."

-In June 2021, Gaetz introduced the Digital Health Pass Prevention Act (DHPPA) with the support of representatives Louie Gohmert and Lance Gooden.
+In June 2021, Gaetz introduced the Digital Health Pass Prevention Act (DHPPA), a bill aimed at preventing the federal government from funding and enforcing any digital passes associated with COVID-19 vaccination status, with the support of representatives Louie Gohmert and Lance Gooden.
 The full title of the bill is "To prohibit Federal funds from being used to implement, administer, enforce, or carry out programs with respect to digital health passes, and for other purposes."
-It was sent to the House Committee on Energy and Commerce.
+It was sent to the House Committee on Energy and Commerce which referred it to the Subcommittee on Health.
+No further action was reported.